How Ardent Health Services Gives Employees Tools to Thrive

 “One of the reasons I wanted to create a partnership with Strategic Education [Workforce Edge’s parent company] was that they offered nursing and non-nursing degrees.
 We saw a great opportunity to close the gaps we saw,” says Frija.

 Workforce Edge also makes it easier to administer tuition assistance.
 It's designed to offer employees a curated marketplace of education providers to choose from—all in one ecosystem that also provides organizations meaningful insights and visibility into their investment with real-time data to track cost and participation.
-Workforce Edge has been key to Ardent’s strategy of offering opportunities to nonclinical staff, with over 60 learning providers and universities on the platform.
+Workforce Edge has been key to Ardent’s strategy of offering opportunities to nonclinical staff with a variety learning providers and universities on the platform.

 Workforce Edge has had another benefit for Ardent.
 “It’s helped us, as an organization, to work toward standardization and alignment of our tuition assistance,” explains Frija.